JohnSnowLabs/spark-nlp/docs/en/alab/project_creation.md

 Every project in Annotation Lab should have the following information:

 - a unique name and a short description;
-- a team of annotators, reviewers and a manager which will colaborate on the project;
+- a team of annotators, reviewers and a manager who will collaborate on the project;
 - a configuration which specifies the type of annotations that will be created.

 To create a new project, click on the Create Project button on the Home Page and choose a name for it.
 The project can include a short description and annotation instructions/guidelines.